 Robinson is by far not the only expert to put forward this idea.
 However, organizations, perhaps similar to your enterprise, usually have set ways of doing things.
 Everyone is used to them.
-They do not see a need to spend resources to create new methodologies and materials…and also have to train people in using them.
+They do not see a need to spend resources to create new methodologies and instructional materials…and also have to train people in using them.

 Then, almost overnight, the COVID-19 virus single-handedly turned the world upside down.
 Whether an organization (school, enterprise, non-profit, shop, religious institution, etc.) liked it or not, most—if not all—of the interactions, communication, and work became remote.